 DTSC Releases Revised Proposed Safer Consumer Products Regulations

-On January 30, 2013, the California Department of Toxic Substances Control (DTSC) released revised proposed Safer Consumer Products Regulations (Revised Proposed Regulations).
-The Revised Proposed Regulations are subject to a 30-day comment period, ending February 28, 2013.
+On April 10, 2013, the California Department of Toxic Substances Control (DTSC) released what many believe to be the last revisions to the proposed Safer Consumer Products Regulations (Revised Proposed Regulations).
+The Revised Proposed Regulations are subject to a 15-day comment period, ending April 25, 2013.
 Memoranda providing background information are available online.
 The Revised Proposed Regulations are available online.

 Scope of Persons and Products Subject to the Regulations